vibbits/irefindex/vsc/README.md

 ### Recommended approach for handling issues that only affect certain sources

-If you had issues with a certain source; have resolved the issue, and want to rerun the process for that source.
+If you had issues with a certain source and want to rerun the process for that source.
 You can simply comment out all other sources by adding a `#` before each source that shouldn't be used.

 ## Error handling

-The playbooks provide a more advantagous way of starting the actions by running this in parralel.
+The playbooks provide a more advantageous way of starting the actions by running this in parralel.
 To prevent that a error for another resource would kill or corrupt another source its process; errors are collected and shown together when all sources have finished their process.

 ## Debugging iRefIndex issues